-The day turned dark at noon.
+The day turned black at noon.
 A silent million-megaton implosion deposed all order, old and new.
-All that is known was a black collapse.
+All that is known was a dark collapse.
 This present place and time were gone, and when my eyes opened, I was young once more; the all, the else was hoary ruin under ashes.
-History began to fall as rain: Shards of war, ravelings of shore and sky, a polyglot reply of thunder, steel and corn, torrential music, China, Rome, the currency of nations, ice and plague.
+History began falling as rain: Shards of war, ravelings of shore and sky, polyglot thunder, steel and corn, torrential music, China, Rome, the currency of nations, ice and plague.

-An ocean licked my heel as lightning struck each ravaged tree into a cross.
-A tide of blood engulfed me then.
+An ocean licked my heel as lightning struck each ravaged tree into an upright cross.
+A tide of blood washed over me.
 It clotted, paled, and vineyards grew-- along with lodgepole pine, rugosa, phlox.
-But Thor and Woden woke anew to twist the crosses in a mutant sign to hurl against the globe, defiling Earth.
+But Thor and Woden woke anew to twist the crosses in a mutant sign to hurl against the globe, defiling it.

 Uncounted souls rose up like desert dust to dervish in the wind.
 I knew them all; my eyes were borrowed from eagles to witness infinity from heights beyond.
-My hands held laws and planets.
+My hands held laws and comets.
 I could vault magnetic poles, walk ocean floors, perceive the separate helices in chaos, age again on pinnacles of Pericles.
-And there to learn I must descend.
+There to learn I must descend.
 Back to the nadir-the carpentry of Calvary-where all must meet.
-Where centuries must join and lap enigmas, antitheses, anachronisms, realign their sights to steer by holy horologe into Earth's final phase, the sacred sphere, the promised time-the King's millennium.
+Where centuries must join and lap enigmas, antitheses, anachronisms, realign their sights to steer by holy horologe into the planet's final phase, the sacred sphere, the promised time, the King's millennium.

-And one day to resume the last collision course with all eternity.
+And one day to resume the collision course with all eternity.